 • Venous insufficiency/vein harvesting or vein stripping procedures

 • Malignant disease (metastasis to lymph nodes, lymphoma)

 • Milroy’s disease

 • Lymphedema praecox (Meige’s disease)

 • Lymphedema tarda

 • Primary lymphedema (born with developmental issues of lymph nodes or vessels)

 I knew I needed to find an expert physical therapist who understood post-cancer rehab and could also address the needs of an athlete.
-I am incredibly grateful for Adrienne and her specialized work at Activcore because I am back to dancing!
+I am incredibly grateful for my Activcore PT and her specialized work, because I am back to dancing!
 She addressed all of my concerns about regaining strength and mobility, and helped me reach milestone after milestone on my recovery journey.
 The survivorship stage can feel very overwhelming, but I feel really lucky to have found such a compassionate clinician who has helped me feel whole again.
-I adore Adrienne, and the way she utilizes the Redcord suspension system for cancer rehab is brilliant.
+I adore my PT and the way she utilizes the Redcord suspension system for cancer rehab is brilliant."